Learn how to survive a plane crash by preparing before boarding, staying alert, and following these safety and preparedness tips!

 In a car, we know buckling up saves lives.
 We wear it in case of a collision and never really worry we'll hit a pothole or have a reason to worry about turbulence on the road, correct?

 But we are not moving at 300 mph, right?
 Surviving the initial impact is going to be easier if you have your seat belt on.

-Crash survivors have attributed wearing their seat belt as a major reason they survived the initial impact.
-Another good reason to wear your belt at all times during the flight is turbulence.
+Crash survivors have attributed wearing their seat belts as a major reason they survived the initial impact.
+Another good reason to wear your belt at all times during a flight is turbulence.

-This can be a very frighting experience as you may know if you have ever experienced it before.
-Unforeseen circumstances can cause the plane to pitch, drop or bump without warning.
+This can be a very frightening experience, as you may know, if you have ever experienced it before.
+Unforeseen circumstances can cause the plane to pitch, drop, or bump without warning.

 Severe injury can happen for those not buckled during turbulence.
 In the event of a plane crash, seconds will matter.

 A calm and focused mind can make a huge difference as well, both before and after a plane crash. http://www.wikihow.com/ gives us some images of the proper way to prepare yourself for impact from a plane crash as well as some other helpful advice.

 View the original article here: How to Survive a Plane Crash | LPC Survival.